Mike Cagney

 Michael Cagney (born February 1, 1971) is an American entrepreneur.
-He is the co-founder and CEO of financial services company Figure Technology Solutions, a member of the founding team of Provenance Blockchain and the co-founder and former CEO of SoFi.
+He is the co-founder and CEO of financial services company Figure Technology Solutions, a member of the founding team of Provenance Blockchain, and the co-founder and former CEO of SoFi.
 Cagney is also co-founder and was the managing member of hedge fund Cabezon Investment Group.

 Career

 Cagney was born in Trenton, New Jersey, and grew up in Philadelphia, Detroit, and Southern California.
 He received a degree in applied economics from the University of California, Santa Cruz.
 In 1994, Cagney worked as a trader with Wells Fargo before leaving in 2000 to start Finaplex, a wealth management software company that was acquired by Broadridge Financial Solutions.
 He then founded Cabezon Investment Group, a global macro hedge fund that manages money from family offices, before taking a Sloan Fellowship at Stanford University’s Graduate School of Business in 2010.

 In 2011, Cagney and four fellow graduate students at Stanford Graduate School of Business created SoFi as a way to lower loan costs while providing a way for alumni to invest in students.
 Stanford ran a pilot SoFi program, seeded with $2 million from 40 alumni and disbursed to 100 graduate business students.
 By 2013, the company had funded $200 million in loans to 2,500 borrowers at 100 eligible schools.
 By 2015, the company was offering mortgages in more than 20 states and had funded more than $4 billion in loans.

 In 2015, Cagney raised a private financing for SoFi of over $1 billion, led by Softbank.
 It was the largest private financing ever done to that point.

-In 2016, Cagney was named to Business Insider’s Creators list of top 100 business visionaries creating value for the world.
+In 2016, Cagney was named to Business Insiders Creators list of top 100 business visionaries creating value for the world.
 By 2017, SoFi had a valuation of over $4 billion and had extended more than $20 billion in loans.
 The company had also expanded its services to include mortgages, personal loans, wealth management services and life insurance.

 In September 2017, Cagney left SoFi after several workplace controversies, including allegations of misconduct and presiding over a toxic work environment.
 At the time of his resignation, Cagney said that the litigation and ensuing media coverage made his presence a distraction to the company’s mission.